Many people have a firm view on sharks; however, the following shark attack statistics will highlight the truth behind these majestic creatures.

 While sharks kill around 10 people a year, humans are responsible for killing over 100 million sharks.
-According to American Oceans, approximately 7% of all shark species are killed each year.
+According to American Oceans, approximately 6.4 to 7.9% of all shark species are killed each year.

 To further quantify that, there are approximately 11,000 sharks killed every hour!

 1.3 To 2.7 Million Sharks Are Killed To Fulfill the Fin Soup Demand (Smithsonian Ocean)